-The term 'Compounding of Money' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Compounding of Money' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 The compounding of money has everything to do with compound interest.
 Compounding of money through such compounding interest can become among the most potent of weapons in your investing arsenal.
 Compound interest allows your money to grow at a faster rate as a result of the way that the interest is added to your money’s balance.
 Various types of compound interest are available for compounding your money.